Model-Based Reinforcement Learning with Isolated Imaginations: Method

 \subsection{World Models with Dynamics Isolation}

-Inspired by prior research \cite{slotattention,rim} that demonstrates the efficacy of modular structures for disentanglement learning, we use an architecture with multiple branches to model different dynamics independently, according to their respective physical laws.
+Inspired by prior research \citep{slotattention,rim} that demonstrates the efficacy of modular structures for disentanglement learning, we use an architecture with multiple branches to model different dynamics independently, according to their respective physical laws.
 Each individual branch tends to present robust features, even when the dynamic patterns in other branches undergo changes.
 Specifically, our three-branch model, illustrated in the left panel of \fig{fig:rl_model_and_policy}, disentangles visual observations into controllable dynamics state $s_t$, noncontrollable dynamics state $z_t$, and a time-invariant component of the environment.
 The action-conditioned branch models the controllable state transition $p(s_{t+1} \mid s_t, a_t)$.
-It follows the RSSM architecture from PlaNet \cite{hafner2019learning} to use a recurrent neural network $\texttt{GRU}_s(\cdot)$, the deterministic hidden state $h_t$, and the stochastic state $s_t$ to form the transition model, where the GRU keeps the historical information of the controllable dynamics.
+It follows the RSSM architecture from PlaNet \citep{hafner2019learning} to use a recurrent neural network $\texttt{GRU}_s(\cdot)$, the deterministic hidden state $h_t$, and the stochastic state $s_t$ to form the transition model, where the GRU keeps the historical information of the controllable dynamics.
 The action-free branch models $p(z_{t+1} \mid z_t)$ with similar network structures.
-The transition models with separate parameters can be written as follows: where $ h_t = \texttt{GRU}_s(h_{t-1}, s_{t-1}, a_{t-1}), \ h_t^\prime = \texttt{GRU}_z(h_{t-1}^\prime, z_{t-1})$.
-We here use $\tilde{s}_t$ and $\tilde{z}_t$ to denote the prior representations.
-We optimize the transition models with posterior representations that are derived from $s_t \sim q(s_t \mid h_{t}, o_t, a_{t-1})$ and $z_t \sim q(z_t \mid h_{t}^\prime, o_t, a_{t-1})$.
-We learn the posteriors from the observation at current time step $o_t \in \mathbb{R}^{3 \times H \times W}$ by a shared encoder $\texttt{Enc}_{\theta}$ and subsequent branch-specific encoders $\texttt{Enc}_{\phi_1}$ and $\texttt{Enc}_{\phi_2}$.
-Notably, we feed actions into both $\texttt{Enc}{\phi_1}$ and $\texttt{Enc}{\phi_2}$, which differs from our previous work \cite{paniso}.
-In the static branch, where there is no state transition, we only use an encoder $\texttt{Enc}{\phi_3}$ and a decoder $\texttt{Dec}{\varphi_3}$ to model simple time-invariant information in the environment.
+The transition models with separate parameters can be written as follows: